 Angela joined our time in January 2019.
 She is a counsellor, mentor and workshop facilitator with a wholistic approach to life.
-She believes that every person has the potential to live a wholehearted and empowered life, beginning as a child.
 She is passionate about Our Time’s work as she herself experienced short-term mental illness as a young mother and saw first-hand how this impacted her partner and small children.
 She says that dealing with parental mental health in a positive and constructive way is a vital aspect to ensuring children are empowered, and enabling families to live healthy, cohesive lives.
-Angela also brings over 20 years’ experience providing business support services, as well as a wealth of experience in project and events management gained from living, working and travelling extensively around the world.
+Angela also brings over 20 years’ experience managing business operations, as well as a wealth of experience in project and events management gained from living, working and travelling extensively around the world.

 Sophie joined Our Time in January 2018 and brings four years’ experience working in management consulting, economic consulting and government with a focus on the public and third sector.
 Her clients included the Department for International Development; the Department for Business, Innovation and Skills; and small businesses.
 She brings a wealth of knowledge and experience to her role as finance manager.